Shumimo/Dog-Photo-App/README.md

 # Dog-Photo-App
 This is an introduction to HTML exercise.
 "Dog Photo App"

-## This is a project inspired by the FreeCodeCamp challenge [](https://www.freecatphotoapp.com "CatPhotoApp")
+## This is a project inspired by the FreeCodeCamp challenge [Link to site](https://www.freecatphotoapp.com "CatPhotoApp")

 ---
 ## WD16-KodeGoBatch-CONTRIBUTORS NAMES: